 If so, this is for you!

-To book your place on this FREE training, please sign up via our Eventbrite listing.
+To register for your place on this FREE training, please sign up via our Eventbrite listing.
 We will assess registrations against the Creative Arts Training criteria before confirming places in September.

 Packed with information and purposeful fun, this engaging course covers all aspects of running creative projects in community settings.
 It provides participants with opportunities to access experienced trainers, practitioners and guest speakers whilst developing professional networks.